stringtree/hath/README.md

 Evaluate the supplied expression.
 * If it is truthy, call the 'pass' handler with the supplied message (or a default if not supplied)
 * If it is falsy, call the 'fail' handler with the supplied message (or a default if not supplied)

+### label

+    t.label(text)

+Use the supplied text instead of the test function name as a label in test output.

 ### run